Alvin-Janton/Threat-Hunting/Threat Hunting with Python/Docs/walkthrough.md

 > Note: If you don't do this, you'll likely get errors stating that the import cannot be found.

 That completes the initial setup.
+---

+# Step 2: Dataset Exploration

+With the environment configured, the next step was to explore the CloudTrail dataset and understand its structure.
+Because CloudTrail logs are stored in JSON Lines format (one JSON object per line), the file can look overwhelming when viewed as plain text.
+To make the investigation easier, I wrote a small script that:

+1. Previews the first few raw events
+2. Loads the entire dataset into a pandas DataFrame
+3. Exports key information (head, schema, column names) into a Markdown file for clean viewing

+These steps form the foundation for the rest of the analysis.

+---

+## 🔍 2.1 Previewing Raw JSON Events

+Before converting anything into pandas, I wanted to get a sense of what a single CloudTrail event looks like.
+Each event contains nested fields such as `userIdentity`, `eventSource`, `eventName`, `requestParameters`, and timestamps.

+Instead of printing the logs directly to the terminal—which becomes unreadable due to their length—I wrote a small helper function that extracts the first few events and writes them to a separate JSON file.
+This keeps things clean and allows me to reference the preview later in the project.

+👉 **Place code block for `preview_raw_events()` here**

+👉 **Place screenshot of `raw_preview.json` here**

+This preview confirmed that the dataset contains mixed AWS activity (IAM events, EC2 events, and S3 events), which aligns with the scenario of attackers using compromised EC2 credentials.

+---

+## 📊 2.2 Loading the Dataset Into a DataFrame

+Next, I loaded the full dataset into a pandas DataFrame.
+Pandas automatically parses each JSON object as a row and handles nested structures as Python dictionaries.

+👉 **Place code block for `load_as_dataframe()` here**

+Once loaded, I exported three important views into a Markdown file:

+- `df.head()` — first 5 rows
+- `df.info()` — dataset size, column types, null counts
+- `df.columns` — the list of available fields

+This approach produces a clean Markdown summary instead of flooding the terminal with output.

+👉 **Place screenshot of `df_preview.md` here**

+---

+## 📝 2.3 Generating a Dataset Overview File

+To organize the results, I built a helper function that writes all the structural information into a single Markdown file inside the `data/` folder.
+This file acts as a quick reference for the rest of the investigation.

+👉 **Place code block for `generate_markdown_summary()` here**

+The resulting file includes:
+- A preview of the data
+- The full schema
+- All column names in the dataset

+This provides a clean, readable overview of the log format and helps identify which fields are relevant for S3 threat analysis.

+---

+## ✅ Summary of Findings from Dataset Exploration

+From this initial exploration, I learned that:

+- The dataset contains CloudTrail events from several AWS services (EC2, IAM, S3, STS).
+- Many fields are nested, meaning I will need to flatten or normalize certain columns in later steps.
+- The dataset includes multiple S3-related event types, which is critical for analyzing unintended S3 access.
+- Structuring the preview in JSON and Markdown format makes the investigation easier and cleaner.

+With the dataset now understood at a high level, the next step is to begin isolating S3 activity and applying the threat-hunting playbook.

+---